Philip Bousquet is one of the founding members of Bousquet Holstein PLLC and focuses his practice on a broad range of business and taxation matters.

-Phil’s experience includes helping clients understand the impact of New York’s Brownfield Cleanup Program (BCP) legislation on several development projects around New York State.
-He has lectured on the tax aspects of this legislation throughout New York on behalf of many groups, including the Environmental Business Association (EBA), the New York State Bar Association, the Practicing Law Institute, and local municipalities and associations.
-Phil advises clients regarding the structure, formation, and financing of business entities, and has worked extensively on Empire Zones matters.
+Phil’s experience includes helping clients understand the impact of New York’s Brownfield Cleanup Program (BCP) legislation on dozens of development projects around New York State.
+He has lectured on the tax aspects of this legislation throughout New York on behalf of many groups, including the New York State Bar Association, the Business Council of New York State, New Partners for Community Revitalization, Brownfield Coalition of the Northeast, and American Waste Management Association, and local municipalities and associations.